Legal & Privacy

 Items that are not denominated in the reporting currency shall be converted into the reporting currency by using the ECB spot exchange rate applicable on the reporting reference date.

-What cut off time & timezone?
+What is the cut off time & timezone?

 By close of business (GMT+1 - Central European Standard Time) on the 21st of April, July, October, and January for the previous quarter.
 If the remittance day is a public holiday in the Member State of the competent authority to which the report is to be provided, or a Saturday or Sunday, data shall be submitted on the following working day.